LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 This thesis describes the development of a (+mrp) Python library that can be used to efficiently process data from magnetic field sensors from acquisition to analysis.
 To ensure a practical application and allow users to acquire their own magnetic field data directly, a low-cost and easily reproducible hardware is also developed.
 The hardware is based on widely used consumer magnetic field sensors and low-cost microcontrollers, enabling an easily expandable and applicable solution for measuring magnets with repeatable accuracy.
 Special attention is paid to the expandability by the user.
 Interchangeable modules allow the user to develop their own analysis algorithms without having to design everything from scratch.
-The software framework was evaluated on the basis of the previously defined use cases.
+The software framework is evaluated on the basis of the previously defined use cases.
-A user-defined sorting algorithm was implemented and integrated into the framework.
+A user-defined sorting algorithm is implemented and integrated into the framework.
 The result is a list of the magnets that deviate least from the magnetic strength.

-The result was successfully verified by means of manual checks for various other series of measurements.
-In this way, extensibility and customisability were also successfully demonstrated during the software evaluation.
+The result is successfully verified by means of manual checks for various other series of measurements.
+In this way, extensibility and customisability are also successfully demonstrated during the software evaluation.
 This underlines the power of the developed framework and shows that it is not only effective in processing magnetic field sensor data, but also provides a flexible platform for the implementation of user-specific analyses.
-Subsequently, the developed framework was used to automatically characterise various magnetic field sensors.
+Subsequently, the developed framework is used to automatically characterise various magnetic field sensors.
-For this purpose, the developed pipeline feature of the software was used to determine various sensor characteristics, including background noise, temperature coefficients and linearity.
+For this purpose, the developed pipeline feature of the software is used to determine various sensor characteristics, including background noise, temperature coefficients and linearity.

 The evaluation of the measurement data showed that the selected sensors only partially fulfil the defined requirements.
 The *TLV493D* and *MMC5603NJ* sensors are both suitable for characterising permanent magnets and enable linearity compensation with a defined measurement setup.
 Although the *MMC5603NJ* has a limited measuring range, it can still be used for relative comparisons of permanent magnets without additional devices and without software calibration.